 There will likely be a large number of providers.
 DraftKings, FanDuel, and BetMGM are confirmed license-holders in Tennessee and launched on the first day of betting.
-Expect other big-name operators like Caesars, William Hill, FOX Bet, PointsBet, and many more to launch online sportsbooks in Tennessee.
+Since then, other big-name operators like Caesars, WynnBET, and a few others launched online sportsbooks in Tennessee.

 Yes.
 Online sportsbooks care about their customers and offer high-level encryption on par with practices used by banks and online shopping retailers.